 Carpools, Taxis, and Rideshares: Rules for Safe Operation

 Carpools, taxis, and rideshares all involve members of different households sitting in close proximity for extended periods.
-For this reason, these forms of transit pose a risk of COVID-19 transmission, and they are therefore discouraged.
 When it is necessary to use them, all drivers and passengers of carpool, taxi, and rideshare vehicles must comply with the following rules:

-- You may not ride in or drive a carpool, taxi, or rideshare vehicle if, in the last 14 days, you:
+- You may not ride in or drive a carpool, taxi, or rideshare vehicle if you:

 - Additionally, you are highly discouraged from riding in or driving a carpool, taxi, or rideshare vehicle if, in the last 10 days, you have had any COVID-19 symptoms (which include fever, cough, shortness of breath, chills, night sweats, sore throat, nausea, vomiting, diarrhea, tiredness, muscle or body aches, headaches, confusion, and loss of sense of taste/smell).

 - Only 2 adults may occupy the vehicle at a time.
 This means that drivers may have only one adult passenger at a time, and they may not pick up a second adult passenger until the first has been dropped off.
 Drivers may not pick up groups of 2 adults or more.

 - Note: Drivers may pick up groups of 2 people or more, but only if the group consists solely of one adult passenger and one or more children who live with the adult passenger.
 For example, a driver could pick up a mother and her child who lives with her, but the driver could not pick up two adult siblings who live together, nor a grandfather and his grandchild who does not live with him.